caro46/Tetraploid_project/Assembly_allpaths_2.md

 # Previously

 - *Libraries -- RAM limitation:* Tried to produced an Allpaths assembly on Sharcnet.
-I was not able to use all the libraries (due to RAM requirement) -- I could not use the 180bp 2nd library that should have helped to obtain an OK assembly with Allpaths. **Now** with have Graham and its large memory nodes.
+I was not able to use all the libraries (due to RAM requirement) -- I could not use the 180bp 2nd library that should have helped to obtain an OK assembly with Allpaths. **Now** we have Graham and its large memory nodes.

 - *ploidy: diploid:* We assumed the assembly would be able to separate both diploid subgenomes (subgenomes more different between each other). **Now** using the haploid assembly mode to try to have the complete genome.
 Later, dbg2olc with the addition of long Pacbio reads should help to keep only 1 version of each subgenome.